 5 - Taking A Side Trip To Cholula

 Cholula is a kaleidoscope of colours where there's plenty to do and see, were we not talking about the oldest city in the American continent that has been populated continuously since its creation.
 One of the main attractions you'll see if you decide to take the free tourist train from Puebla to Cholula (it connects central Puebla with the pyramid in Cholula on a 17.4 km, 40-minute route) is the Shrine of Our Lady of Remedies, the church of domes covered with tiles that the Spaniards built in the 16th century.
-They placed it just above the Great Pyramid, or shall I say the biggest Great Pyramid in the world since the base of this pyramid is actually the biggest ever built on planet earth (bigger than the one in Egypt).
-Another main attraction is the former Franciscan convent of San Gabriel which sits just beside the town's beautifully preserved main square.
+They placed it just above the Great Pyramid, or, shall I say, the biggest Great Pyramid in the world since the base of this pyramid is actually the biggest ever built on planet Earth (bigger than the one in Egypt).
+Another main attraction is the former Franciscan convent of San Gabriel, which sits just beside the town's beautifully preserved main square.

 6 - Taking In The Beauty Of Mexico's Only Twin Volcanoes

-My last recommendation of the top things to do in Puebla is something that even if you tried really hard, you wouldn't be able to ignore.
-I'm talking about the two huge mountains that you can see from virtually everywhere in Puebla and especially when you get to Cholula.
+My last recommendation of the top things to do in Puebla is something that, even if you tried really hard, you wouldn't be able to ignore.
+I'm talking about the two huge mountains that you can see from virtually everywhere in Puebla, especially when you get to Cholula.
 But there's a catch, technically these are not mountains but huge twin volcanoes, their names are Iztaccihuatl which remains dormant and Popocatépetl which spews molten lava and ash from time to time as it is still active to this day.
 Excursions and activities are available if you plan to visit these two wonders of nature.

 If you are visiting Mexico check out my Mexico Curiosities Series 1, 2 and 3 or Which Bus Company To Use When In Mexico.